sebf92/AsteroidsPy/README.md

 - Space bar to fire

 - ESC to quit the game
-- F to show/hide the FPS
+- F to show/hide FPS
 - U for undestructible (cheat mode)
 - R to reload amunition (cheat mode)
 - Arrows Down to stop/resume music